turbot/steampipe-plugin-wiz/docs/tables/wiz_cloud_config_rule.md

   and target_native_types ?| array['bucket'];
 ```

-### List all findings of a rule specific to AWS S3 bucket in last 3 days
+### List all findings of a rule specific to AWS S3 bucket in the last 3 days

 ```sql
 with list_s3_bucket_rules as (